 Submit AP and IB Scores and Transfer Credits

 If you’ve earned credits as a result of an AP or IB exam and/or previous college experience, you may be exempt from certain first-year courses.
 Send such credit information to us by the deadline listed below.
 Request your AP score by contacting the College Board and send your scores to NYU (CEEB code: 2562).
 Review AP credit chart.
 For IB scores, please speak with your high school or contact the International Baccalaureate service to send your scores to NYU.
 Review IB credit chart.

 If you completed college courses while in high school, and want to have them evaluated for transfer credit, then you will be asked to submit course documents (i.e. syllabi and/or course descriptions) and an official transcript.
 Equally important is an official note from your high school confirming that the courses in question did not count towards your high school graduation requirements.
 Any college course that counted towards your high school graduation requirements will not be eligible for transfer credit at NYU.
 Additional information about the transfer credit evaluation process will be emailed to you prior to the beginning of registration.

 As a member of the Tandon community, it is important for you to be aware of and understand the academic and behavioral expectations in place at NYU.
 The Community Standards module will cover the aforementioned topics, accessible online in NYU Classes.
 You must complete the module, in its entirety, as one of the preliminary steps in the registration clearance process.
 Check the release date for this module below.

-The Student Response System (SRS) tutorial is an instructional package that highlights the application faculty members use in their classrooms to engage students and, in some instances, check attendance.
-As a first-year student, you are required to complete the SRS tutorial and register your SRS subscription, before the first day of classes.
+The Ed Tech Tools @ Tandon tutorial is an instructional package that highlights some of the digital platforms and tools you may use during your academic career.
+As a first-year student, you are required to complete the tutorial as a part of the registration clearance process.
 Check the release date for this tutorial below.